welcome to conespiracy!

 Keep a few plants or large rocks available nearby.
 Weed regularly, but leave a little for the cone to eat.

-Do not put the cone on large pebbles or small rocks.
+Keep pebbles 2cm or more at their thinnest point.
 The cone WILL try to eat them, and like an axolotl, it'll do nothing but cause issues for everyone involved.

 Do not keep cones near bollards I will actually find your cone and take it for myself